goinvo/DeterminantsofHealthScore/README.md

 View appendix B for healthscore considerations.

 OBJECTIVES
-1. Establish an accurate, high fidelity, evidence-based list of determinants in 2019
+# Establish an accurate, high fidelity, evidence-based list of determinants in 2019
-a.
-Identify an accurate, v01 minimum list of determinants
+1. Identify an accurate, v01 minimum list of determinants
-b.
-Identify the relationships/correlation between the determinants
+2. Identify the relationships/correlation between the determinants
-c.
-Weight of each determinants impact to health outcome (overall 1 - N weighting)
+3. Weight of each determinants impact to health outcome (overall 1 - N weighting)

-2. Explore the mapping of existing data models/elements to the DOH
+# Explore the mapping of existing data models/elements to the DOH
-a.
-Outline the minimum determinants SHR data elements
+1 Outline the minimum determinants SHR data elements

-3. Generate a composite score for the DOH using real data
+# Generate a composite score for the DOH using real data
-a.
-Define the DOH and their criteria for data inclusion
+1. Define the DOH and their criteria for data inclusion
-b.
-Identify sources of DOH data
+2. Identify sources of DOH data

-4. Use the DOH to inform existing services
+# Use the DOH to inform existing services
-a.
-Evolve representation of social impact data in Synthea
+1. Evolve representation of social impact data in Synthea
-b.
-Pilot use for individual health decision making
+2. Pilot use for individual health decision making
-c.
-Pilot use for public health decision making
+3. Pilot use for public health decision making

 RESEARCH
 -	Scoring methodology